usgs/waterdata_labs/content/roadmap/_index.md

-Below is our product roadmap: a long-term plan of the goals, features, and long-term direction of of the Water Data for the Nation team.
+Below is our product roadmap: a long-term plan of the goals, features, and long-term direction of the Water Data for the Nation team.
 We update this every few months with the status of our progress, as well as add new high-level future requests and ideas.